 SHORT-TERM LIABILITIES - Short-term liabilities are legal obligations of the state that arise upon the receipt of goods or services.
 In governmental fund type accounts, they are payable from current financial resources.
 In proprietary fund type accounts, short-term liabilities are payable within one year.

 SMALL AND ATTRACTIVE ASSETS - Assets that do not meet the state's capitalization policy but that an agency considers particularly vulnerable to loss, thus subject to special property control.
-Absent a risk assessment and written procedures, agencies must include certain specified assets over $300 in their "small and attractive" inventory.
+Absent a risk assessment and written procedures, agencies must include certain specified assets in their "small and attractive" inventory.
+Refer to specific limitations in Subsection 30.40.20.

 SOLE SOURCE - A contractor providing goods or services of such a unique nature or sole availability at the location desired that the contractor is clearly and justifiably the only practicable source to provide the goods or services.